laurap-dev/gradebook-docs/features/create-gradebooks.md

 title: Create & View GradeBooks
 parent: Features
 nav_order: 1
-description: "Learn how to create new gradebooks and access existing ones"
+description: "Learn how to create new GradeBooks and access existing ones"
 ---

 # Create & View GradeBooks

-The Create & View GradeBooks feature is your starting point for managing gradebooks.
-Use it to create new gradebooks with customized settings or quickly access your recently created gradebooks.
+The Create & View GradeBooks feature is your starting point for managing GradeBooks.
+Use it to create new GradeBooks with customized settings or quickly access your recently created GradeBooks.

 ## Requirements